mixxxdj/manual/source/chapters/user_interface.rst

 **Track Title**
   The title of the track that was loaded into a deck is displayed on top.
 This is the same as the title listed under the :guilabel:`Title` column heading in the Mixxx library.
-This information is initially loaded from the tracks :term:`metadata`.
+This information is initially loaded from the track's :term:`metadata`.

 **Track Artist**